kits-ab/kits/_posts/blogg/2016-01-12-what-makes-responsive-design-work.md

 ![Layout viewport](/images/blogg/layout.png)

 The third and last viewport, the `ideal viewport`, is an abstract notion of the best layout viewport for a particular device.
-The ideal viewport might as well be `physical pixels / devicePixelRatio`, but in many cases it differs slightly from that (see this list for details: TODO).
+The ideal viewport might as well be `physical pixels / devicePixelRatio`, but in many cases it differs slightly from that.
 Luckily the developer has an easy way of using the ideal viewport:

 ~~~ html
 <meta name="viewport" content="width=device-width,initial-scale=1">